Bylaws of Graduate Council

 - The elected Council members shall be apportioned among the voting units (as defined in Number 8 of this section) as follows: one group of seats (block A), equal to the number of voting units, shall be assigned one per unit; the remaining group of seats (block B) shall be assigned in proportion to the number of Graduate Faculty members in each unit by the procedure detailed in Number 3 of this section.

 - The Chair shall notify the chief academic administrator of each voting unit each year of the total number of persons to be elected from that unit at the next annual election.
-This number shall ordinarily consist of one-half of the total of the one representative allotted to each unit in Number 2 of this section plus the number computed by the procedure outlined in Number 3.
+This number shall ordinarily consist of one-half of the total number of representatives allotted to each unit.
 In the event that the voting unit has only one representative, that unit will select its representative every other year.
 In the event that the voting unit has an odd number of representatives, the Chair will inform the presiding officer of the voting unit of the exact number to be elected for the year in question.

-- Prior to March 1 of each year, the members of the Graduate Faculty within each voting unit shall nominate its members of the Council and an equal number of alternates.
+- Prior to March 1 of each year, the members of the Graduate Faculty within each voting unit shall elect its members of the Council and at least half the number of elected members as alternates.
 The voting members of the Graduate Faculty within each voting unit shall establish by a majority vote their own method of nominating candidates for election, as well as other rules for the conduct of the election.
-Nothing in this section shall be construed to prevent election through a written ballot sent to all eligible voters.
 The election must be completed by April 1.

 - Immediately following the election, the presiding officer of the voting unit shall transmit to the Chair the names of those elected.
 Newly elected members shall take office at the beginning of the fall semester following the election.